pkeilbach/htwg-practical-nlp/docs/about/course_profile.md

 # Course Profile

+## Description

+This course offers a comprehensive introduction to Natural Language Processing (NLP), focusing on both basic methods and modern techniques.
+Students will explore essential topics such as preprocessing, feature extraction, and classic algorithms like Logistic Regression and Naive Bayes, used for text classification.
+Core concepts in language modeling and vector space models will be covered, including Minimum Edit Distance for text similarity.

+Later in the course, students will delve into advanced NLP approaches, including word embeddings and sequence models, such as recurrent neural networks (RNNs) and their improvements with attention mechanisms.
+The course balances theory and practical application, preparing students to build and understand NLP systems in real-world contexts.
+Towards the end of the course, we will also touch on large language models, prompt engineering, and generative AI.

-## Objectives
+## Learning Objectives

-This course aims to provide students with a foundational understanding of Natural Language Processing (NLP) concepts and techniques.
-By the end of this course, students will be equipped to preprocess text data, engineer relevant features, and apply basic machine learning models on text data.
+By the end of this course, students will be able to:
-Additionally, students will gain insights into advanced NLP concepts like large language models and generative AI, along with their practical applications.

-## Contents

-- NLP basics
-- Text preprocessing
-- NLP pipelines
-- Feature engineering
-- Vector space models
-- Probabilistic models
-- Sequence and attention models
+- Understand the **fundamentals** of Natural Language Processing (NLP) and its key applications.
+- Apply various preprocessing techniques and feature extraction methods to **text data**.
+- Analyze and implement basic models for **text classification**, such as Logistic Regression and Naive Bayes.
+- Understand and utilize **advanced NLP techniques**, including word embeddings and sequence models.
-- Generative AI and large language models
+- Explore the **concepts** behind large language models, prompt engineering, and generative AI.
-- Practical implications

 ## Assessment

 The course is graded based on a **written 90-minute exam** at the end of the semester.
-To be admitted to the exam, it is required to
+To be admitted to the exam, you need to complete the [assignmnets](../assignments.md) and give a [presentation](../presentations/presentations.md).

-- complete all assignments and
-- give a presentation on an NLP topic.

-The presentation and assignments are ungraded.
+You can earn **bonus points** for the exam through [contributions](https://github.com/pkeilbach/htwg-practical-nlp/blob/main/CONTRIBUTING.md) to the course repository (TBD).

+- **Exam** (graded)
+- **Assignments** (ungraded)
+- **Presentation** (ungraded)
+- **Contributions** (TBD)

 ## Course Language

-All course materials are provided in English.
+All course materials are provided in **English**.
-Lectures will be held in German unless we have international students.
+Lectures will be delivered in German, but can also be conducted in English if we have international students.
-In this case, the lectures will also be in English.

 ## Course Format

-The course will be held in a **hybrid format**.
-There will be a few in-person lectures throughout the semester, but most of the course will be held online.
+This course will be delivered in a **hybrid format**, consisting of both in-person and online lectures.
+Note that in-person lectures will not be streamed, and online lectures will not be recorded.